-Management has taken, and will continue to take, steps to retain key employees, including incentive programs such as the Corporation's employee bonus pool, revenue share program, the Corporation's stock option plan (the "Option Plan"), employee profit sharing plan ("EPSP") and equity incentive plan ("EIP").
+Management has taken, and will continue to take, steps to retain key employees, including incentive programs such as the Corporation's employee bonus pool, revenue share program and the Corporation's long term incentive program.
 The Corporation has also entered into employment agreements with certain key employees.
 However, not all of the investment professionals have employment agreements or are subject to non-competition or non-solicitation restrictions.
 There can be no assurance that the steps taken to retain key individuals will be sufficient in light of the increasing competition for experienced professionals in the industry or that management will be able to recruit a sufficient number of new employees with the desired qualifications in a timely manner, if required.
 The failure to retain key employees and to recruit new employees could lead to a decline in revenues.